-- 1. Using available cost per location data, calculate the cumulative fiber total cost by location, from lowest cost to highest cost. - 2.
-Using available cost per location data, calculate the cumulative total cost by location for less costly, reliable broadband technology.
+- Using available cost per location data, calculate the cumulative fiber total cost by location, from lowest cost to highest cost. - Using available cost per location data, calculate the cumulative total cost by location for

-- 3. Find the quantity of locations for which the cumulative total cost of fiber for lower cost locations, plus the cumulative total cost for other reliable technology for higher cost locations, equals the statewide BEAD Program allocation.
+- less costly, reliable broadband technology. - 3.
+Find the quantity of locations for which the cumulative total cost of fiber for lower cost locations, plus the cumulative total cost for other reliable technology for higher cost locations, equals the statewide BEAD Program allocation.
 That is, for each location, either a fiber cost or a less -costly, reliable technology cost would be assigned, in a way that adds up to the total BEAD allocation for deploying either fiber or less -costly, reliable technology service to all locations in the state.
-In effect, the BDO will work "backward" from the highest-cost locations, progressively estimating how much it will need to spend on the least costly reliable technology solutions for those locations until it arrives at a point where the lower-cost remainder of locations are served.
+In effect, the BDO will work "backward" from the highest-cost locations, progressively estimating how much it will need to spend on the least costly reliable technology solutions for those locations until it arrives at a point where the lower-cost remainder of locations can be served with fiber, within the remaining budget after the highest-cost locations are served.
 This represents, in principle, the maximum amount of end-to-end fiber deployment that the BDO can "afford while reserving enough funds to meet the rest of the statewide coverage gap by less costly reliable technology." - 4.
 Set the EHCPLT equal to the marginal subsidy cost of fiber deployment corresponding to the maximum amount of fiber deployment the BDO can afford.